Everyone alive has something he or she should be grateful for. From the mundane to the sublime, there is always a reason to be thankful.

 Ingratitude will drain your strength!
 But gratitude will empower you.

-If you appreciate this on a personal level, it will strengthen your faith in God and in the belief in His willingness to answer your prayers.
+If you appreciate this on a personal level, it will strengthen your faith in God and in your belief in His willingness to answer your prayers.

 In what other ways do you feel being grateful for your salvation in Christ will positively impact your life?